-- perception, with emphasis on vision but also hearing, taste, touch and smell
+- Perception, with particular emphasis on vision, but also hearing, taste, touch and smell;

 Conceptual and Historical Issues in Psychology